tendermint/spec/rust-spec/lightclient/detection/detection.md

 #### **[TMBC-LC-ATTACK-EVIDENCE.1]**

-We consider the following case
+We consider the following case of a light client attach [TMBC-LC-ATTACK.1]
 - *attack(a,b,c,t)*
-- there is a peer p1 that has a sequence of blocks *chain* from *a* to *b*
+- there is a peer p1 that has a sequence *chain* of blocks from *a* to *b*
 - *skip-root(a,c,t)*: by **[TMBC-SKIP-ROOT.1]** there is a
   verification trace *v* of the form *a = v(1)*, ... *v(h) = c*